 - Think critically in order to modify study habits and schedule without prompting

-Academic coaching is a designed alliance between a coach and a student.
-It is an individualized process which helps students identify their scholastic goals, and its purpose is to stimulate and motivate students toward achieving these goals by providing structure, support, feedback, and encouragement.
+Coaching is a designed alliance between a coach and a student.
+It is an individualized process which helps students identify their scholastic goals, and its purpose is to support students toward achieving these goals by providing structure, support, feedback, and encouragement.